Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering

 All of our virtual 3D scenes were in an urban environment.
-As such, most of the methods got better FID scores for the Cityscapes dataset. \item GAN blend and Alpha blend showed similar performances.
+As such, most of the methods received better FID scores for the Cityscapes dataset, as can be seen in Table \ref{table:FID}.

+GAN blend and Alpha blend showed similar performances as shown in Table \ref{table:retention1} and Table \ref{table:FID}.
 However, it should be noted that the blending GAN was not trained on an urban driving dataset.
-The blending performance can be possibly increased with a better blending dataset for training the blending GAN. \item The cGAN variants performed better on average as expected, as shown in Table \ref{table:retention}.
+The blending performance can possibly be increased with a better blending dataset for training the blending GAN.

+The cGAN variants performed better on average as expected, as shown in Table \ref{table:retention1} and \ref{table:FID}.
 The synthesized images were both realistic and loyal to the initial semantic layout.
-However, cGAN requires a paired dataset for training. \item The full render was better at semantic retention than Cy-GAN variants.
-But Cy-GAN variants had a higher FID score than rendering.
-This means that Cy-GAN can generate realistic images, but fails to retain the semantic constraints.
+However, cGAN requires a paired dataset for training.
+The full render is better at semantic retention than Cy-GAN variants, but Cy-GAN variants have a higher FID score than rendering.
+This means that Cy-GAN can generate realistic images but fails to retain the semantic constraints.